dabeaz/cpython_hack/README.rst

 - Day 8 (1/8/2021).
 No progress.
 - Day 9 (1/9/2021).
 Some list API cleanup.
 - Day 10 (1/10/2021).
 PyTuple_SET_ITEM -> PyTuple_InitItem

+What is this new line of modifications you ask?
+At this point, it's about restoring data abstraction layers.
+No direct access to data.
+Removal of macros and performance hacks.

+- Day 11 (1/11/2021).
+PyList_SET_ITEM -> PyList_InitItem

 Copyright and License Information
 ---------------------------------